Related Links

 The lottery number will be emailed to you and it will be based off the amount of units you’ve accumulated during your time at Beloit.

-Students with documented accommodations needing housing accommodations should go through the LEADS office and will select their rooms prior to others, from April 2nd through the 4th from 8:30a.m.-5:00p.m. in the Residence Life Office in Porter Hall.
+Students with documented accommodations needing housing accommodations should go through the LEADS office and will select their rooms prior to others, from April 2nd and April 3rd from 8:30a.m.-5:00p.m. in the Residence Life Office in Porter Hall.
+You must meet and be approved by Tori Perry before first meeting with us.

 Students with an Emotional Support Animal (ESA), as an FHA regulation (not ADA), are not eligible for this priority lottery process.